deliveroo/routemaster/README.md

    This requires to scale the HTTP frontend.
    Procfile.
 2. Allowing Routemaster to _deliver_ more events:<br>
-   This require running multiple instances of the _worker_ process.
+   This requires running multiple instances of the _worker_ process.
    No auto-scaling mechanism is currently provided, so we recommend running the number of processes you'll require at peak.<br>
    Note that event delivery is bounded by the ability of subscribers to process